MattiKannisto/tsoha-harjoitustyo/README.md

     - Logged in users can create new projects.
 The user who created the project will be set as the manager of that project
     - Project manager can add and remove workers from the project
     - Project manager can pass the manager status to workers participating in the project
-    - Project manager can add tasks to the project.
+    - Project manager can add and remove tasks from the project.
 The tasks will have a title, description and a deadline
     - Project manager can change the deadline of the task
     - Project manager and workers of the project can add comments to the tasks of the project
+    - Anyone can view a list of projects with information regarding their current and past workers and tasks with different statuses
+    - Anyone can view a list of workers with information regarding the projects they manage or work in and tasks in those projects with different statuses

 [Heroku-linkin-kuvaus](linkki herokuun)